The 7 Best Moraine Lake Hikes

 Banff National Park is blessed with an incredible amount of scenic locations, but Moraine Lake just might be the most scenic spot of them all.
 The easiest of the ‘true’ Moraine Lake hikes allows visitors to walk the shoreline of this world-famous Banff lake.

-a family hikes the kid-friendly Moraine Lake Shoreline Trail in Banff, Canada
+Celine Brewer, owner of TravelBanffCanada.com and her daughter hike the kid-friendly Moraine Lake Shoreline Trail in Banff, Canada.

 Along the Moraine Lake Shoreline trail, you’ll not only enjoy the beauty of the turquoise water of the lake, but you’ll marvel at the towering mountains of the Valley of the Ten Peaks looming directly overhead.